basarabam/SerbianCyrLat/README.md

   Cyrillic characters and vice versa.
 It is possible to choose type of conversion as to choose to clone character changes in new variable or to change charactersin place.
 It is possible to convert strings in character variables and dataframes.

-  **It is important that to use lcl function to convert locale settings to locale from which you are transliterating.**
+  **It is important to use lcl function to convert locale settings to locale from which you are transliterating!**

-This package is in the development phase
+This package is in the development phase.